Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 Smart placement

-• Light : favor side lighting, avoid backlight on the screen.
+• Light: favor side lighting, avoid backlight on the screen.

-• Circulation : keep 30–40 cm around the seat ; no decorative pots in the arm trajectory.
+• Flow: keep 30–40 cm around the seat; no pots in the arm’s path.

-Visual red thread
+Visual thread

 5. Light, colors & textures: the ecology of attention